Guided Sampling-based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Experimental Results and Discussion

-For comparison and analysis, the state-of-the-art methods for intelligent fault diagnosis best reported in various literature are selected as support vector machines (SVM) \cite{svm}, deep neural network (DNN) \cite{sparseAE}, deep transfer learning (DTL) based on sparse autoencoder \cite{lwen}, Deep neural network for domain Adaptation in Fault Diagnosis (DAFD) \cite{wLu}, Net2Net without domain adaptation (N2N\_WDA) \cite{aks_quick}, Net2Net with domain adaptation (N2N\_DA) \cite{aks_quick}, evolutionary deep CNN (EvoDCNN) \cite{Ysun2020}, and evolutionary Net2Net (EvoN2N)\cite{TL_aks}.
+Since our method deals with fault diagnosis with NAS, the major focus has been given on finding the solution for faster selection of the best DNN model for fault diagnosis.
+Therefore we compare our results with the baseline methods and well as the state-of-the-art methods used for fault diagnosis.
+The state-of-the-art methods for intelligent fault diagnosis best reported in various literature are support vector machines (SVM) \cite{svm}, deep neural network (DNN) \cite{sparseAE}, deep transfer learning (DTL) based on sparse autoencoder \cite{lwen}, Deep neural network for domain Adaptation in Fault Diagnosis (DAFD) \cite{wLu}, Net2Net without domain adaptation (N2N\_WDA) \cite{aks_quick}, Net2Net with domain adaptation (N2N\_DA) \cite{aks_quick}, evolutionary deep CNN (EvoDCNN) \cite{Ysun2020}, and evolutionary Net2Net (EvoN2N)\cite{TL_aks}.
 The DNN, DTL, and DAFD are trained with hidden sizes as $(70-50-20)$.
 The initial and hyper parameters for EvoDCNN and EvoN2N are kept same as mentioned above.
 The same dataset (T1, T2, T3, \& T4) are used to train and test all these methods using the procedure suggested in the corresponding cited references.
 The diagnostic performance in term of $CA$ are tabulated in tables \ref{Table:AirC}, \ref{Table: CWRU}, \& \ref{Table: paderborn}.
 The standard deviation (S.D.) of $CA$ calculated over the variation in the operating conditions is also tabulated to compare the result deviation with the change in the operating conditions.